 Spiders live among us in almost every conceivable habitat.
 Their ecological role, one that benefits us, is as the ultimate predators of insects.
 They pursue this role with instinctive dedication; some have even moved into the warm micro-climates of people’s homes, unwittingly protecting us from pesky insects.
 In turn, they are a food source for many animals, forming an important link in the food chain.

 This guide is intended for the boreal forest of northern Ontario where foraging presents an alternative to harvesting lumber and the forest’s ability to absorb the impact of harvesting is greater.
 It is not meant for forests in southern Ontario.

 Endangered species live in the wild in Ontario and are facing imminent extinction or extirpation.
 Generally, these species and their habitats are protected under Ontario’s Endangered Species Act, 2007.

+This is an online guide to Ontario’s odonata species.
 Dragonflies and damselflies are two related groups (suborders) that make up the insect order Odonata.
 Although very similar in many ways, they are also very easy to distinguish.

 Learn to identify some of Ontario’s butterflies and moths, this popular online guide includes more than 24 species.